OzzyProjects/datalink_layer_sniffer/README.md

 **WORK IN PROGRESS**

-**Raw socket Linux sniffer being able to sniff all TCP, IP, ICMP, ARP, IGMP and some frames from OSI Layer 3.**
+**Linux libpcap sniffer being able to sniff all TCP, IP, ICMP, ARP, IGMP and some frames from OSI Layer 2/3.**

 **It works also as a string extractor, displaying in output file revelant strings**

 **New release working with libpcap.
-The older one deals with raw sockets only**
+The older one dealt with raw sockets only**

 Firstable, make sure you have libpcap installed on your system :